Actual Total Loss

 Schedule an inspection

 Schedule an inspection of your damaged car with the insurance adjuster.
 Insurance companies usually don’t require vehicle owners to be present during an inspection.
-The insurance adjuster may contact you before the scheduled inspection to get details and answer questions about your car.
+The insurance adjuster may contact you before the scheduled inspection to get details and answers to questions about your car.

 3. 3